abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_read_port(uint8_t port)
 ```
-Read all pins on the selected port
+Read all pins on the selected port.
 **Parameters:**
 port *(uint8_t)*: 0 = pins 1 to 8, 1 = pins 9 to 16
 **Returns:** *(uint8_t)* number between 0 and 255 or 0x00 and 0xFF.
 Each bit in the 8-bit number represents a pin on the port.
 0 = logic low, 1 = logic high